mesonbuild/meson/docs/markdown/Fs-module.md

 *since 0.64.0*

-Given two absolute paths, returns a version of the first path relative to the second.
+Given two paths, returns a version of the first path relative to the second.
 If a path is given as the 'within' argument, the function will return the first path unchanged if it is not inside 'within'.